Local Body Council Elections 2025

 "Gangsta Culture" serves the political agenda of Five Eyes.
 Blair Anderson, Christchurch Mayoral Candidate 2025

 I have a problem with the integrity of the reasoning surrounding today's announcement regarding the Federal Bureau of Investigation and New Zealand sovereignty.
-(Remember Edgar Hoover's manifestation of
+(Remember Edgar Hoover's manifestation of 'the drug problem' when the FBI lost relevance post the prohibition of the alcohol era).

 The media is short on specific details about the FBI's office, which FIRST OPENED IN AUCKLAND in 2022 also focusing on NZ's gang-drug linkages.
-Now they want a deep dive, but are short on operational
+Now they want a deep dive, but are short on operational details, so accuracy is crucial.

 First, "Where": It's in the US Embassy complex in Central Auckland.
-It's not just a liaison desk but a physical office opened (June 2022), and note, it is the FBI's first permanent Pacific outpost beyond
+It's not just a liaison desk but a physical office opened (June 2022), and note, it is the FBI's first permanent Pacific outpost beyond Australia.

 "Who?" the key agencies involved – FBI obviously, but also NZ Police's National Organised Crime Group, including the Police National HQ Drug Intelligence and Customs.
 [The FBI agents were likely embedded with NZ counterparts; it's not unilateral; the "joint" aspect is likely a bit too politically sensitive and likely above most media's pay grade in NZ.